Last updated on

 It’s not all about peering further along the chain to customers and the end product.
 There’s also a need to look behind you, too.
 It’s crucial that your inventory management doesn’t cause issues for your own suppliers.
 Nobody wants to be the one that causes a log-jam in other areas of the supply chain.

 Good communication is essential.
 This is where the sharing of data, and timely consistent updates, comes in.
 Through such sharing, you can let your suppliers know exactly what you’re doing.
-Give them the chance to improve their inventory management, and reduce chinks in the supply chain.
+Give them the chance to improve their inventory management, maximize their end to end supply chain visibility, and reduce chinks in the supply chain.

 It’s a balancing act.
 Sharing data about your sales allows others to look ahead.
 They can predict timescales for reordering, and when your stock will need replenishing.
 All of which is only good news for your business.